FAQ - Information about the Vulnerability-Lab

 09. When is a vulnerability released and when will it not be released?

-10. How does the Vulnerability-Lab create a secure communication layer between authors and companies?
+10. How does the Vulnerability Lab create a secure communication layer between authors & companies?

 11. Do you also promote other groups / teams / researchers?

-14. I am a paying vendor of a product.
-Where can I request more details of the vulnerabilities found in certain products?
+14. I'am a vendor of a product.
+Where can I request details of the vulnerabilities found in certain products?

 15. How can I find vulnerabilities from a certain author?